Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Scaling Law Analysis

 \end{itemize} Combining the above two cases, we have:

 \end{proof}

 Total proof of Theorem~\ref{thm: scaling_law_for_GD} is as follows: \begin{proof}[Proof of Theorem~\ref{thm: scaling_law_for_GD}] Back to equation~\eqref{eq:gd_loss_gap}, in the previous estimation, we use $\eta p_i T$ goes to infinity for all $i \in [K]$.
-When the group number $M$ is an finite constant and $T$ goes to infinity, the claim holds.
+When the group number $M$ is a finite constant and $T$ goes to infinity, the claim holds.

-However, when the group number $M$ goes to infinity and speed $T$ goes to infinity need to satisfies the restriction $T \leq M^{\beta}$, the claim $\eta p_i T$ goes to infinity does not holds for all $i \in [M]$.
+However, when the group number $M$ goes to infinity and speed $T$ goes to infinity need to satisfies the restriction $T \leq M^{\beta}$, the claim $\eta p_i T$ goes to infinity does not hold for all $i \in [M]$.
 In particular, when $i=M$, $\eta p_M T$ does not go to infinity but a constant multiple of $\eta$.
 Therefore, a new way to estimate the excess risk is needed under the new restriction.

 Equivalent to the analysis about GD in noisy case, a large learning rate $\eta$ is preferred to achieve a smaller excess risk.
 When analyzing the lower bound of excess risk, we need to consider a relatively large learning rate $\eta$.
-However, according to Lemma~\ref{lem:lr}, to ensure convergence of GD, $\eta$ cannot be chosen arbitrarily large, that $\eta p_1$ needs to be upper bounded by a constant.
+However, according to Proposition~\ref{prop: stability}, under the stability condition, $\eta$ cannot be chosen arbitrarily large, that $\eta p_1$ needs to be upper bounded by a constant.
 To simplify the analysis, we set $\eta p_1 = 1$.

 Thus, the following equation holds for all pairs:

 We can estimate equation~\eqref{eq:gd_loss_gap} with Lemma~\ref{lem:gd_sc_es}, substituting $A=1-\alpha+\frac{\alpha}{K}$ and $x=e^{-\frac{1}{2}\eta p_i T}\Delta^*$.
 As $c M^\beta \leq T\leq M^\beta$, we have $c \leq \eta p_M T\leq 1$.
 Thus $e^{-\frac{1}{2}\eta p_i T}$ satisfies $0 < e^{-\frac{1}{2}\eta p_i T}\leq e^{-\frac{c}{2}}$ for all $i \in [M]$.
 Denote $f(x)$ as in Lemma~\ref{lem:gd_sc_es}.
 To simplify the notation, we denote $e^{-\frac{c}{2}}$ as $c'$